cfpb/grasshopper/test-harness/README.md

 `Input Address, Input Longitude,Input Latitude, Input Census Tract ID`

-### TractOverlay: This program takes the output from the previous program.
-It will require both the `hmda-geo` project mentioned
+### TractOverlay

-above as well as the [Grasshopper Parser](https://github.com/cfpb/grasshopper-parser) running in order to produce results.
+This program takes the output from the previous program.
+It will require both the `hmda-geo` project mentioned above as well as the [Grasshopper Parser](https://github.com/cfpb/grasshopper-parser) running in order to produce results.

 It can be run as follows from an `sbt` prompt: